pr0m1th3as/csg-dataset/README.md

 # csg-dataset
-## A dataset of diaphyseal cross sectional geometric properties of long bones.
+## A large dataset of diaphyseal cross sectional geometric properties and relevant measurements from human long bones.

 The present GNU Octave package contains the largest (to date) public dataset of diaphyseal CSG properties of human long bones.
 The dataset is split between two files, `cross-sections.mat` and `csg-properties.mat`, each containing a $2 \times 24$ cell array saved in Octave's native binary format.
 Both files become available into the load path once the **csg-dataset** package has been loaded and they can be separately loaded into Octave's workspace with the `load` command.